How to Write a Show Stop Procedure for Outdoor Events

 • Assign a communication runner to each zone just in case digital comms fail.

-• Make your plan event-specific, not generic.
+• Make your plan event and site specific, not generic.

 There’s no one-size-fits-all method for writing a show stop procedure.

+The best plan is one that’s tailored to your event site, team, and audience, and actually gets used.
 Whether it’s a short checklist or part of a full safety manual, make sure your team knows the plan before the day begins.

 Because when things go wrong (and sometimes, they do), the last thing you want is to figure it out on the fly.